On this page

 - act ethically and in good faith (s25(4) PBR Act): you must act ethically and in good faith in using, and accounting for your use of public resources.

-These obligations do not apply to payments in the nature of remuneration such as salary, electorate allowance, or a private-plated vehicle (PPV) or an allowance in lieu of a PPV provided under Part 2; nor to the insurance, legal assistance or injury compensation schemes provided under Part 5.
+These obligations do not apply to payments in the nature of remuneration such as salary, electorate allowance, a private-plated vehicle (PPV) (or an allowance in lieu of a PPV), and residential internet and telephone services provided under Part 2; nor to the insurance, legal assistance or injury compensation schemes provided under Part 5.

 Consequences of contravening your obligations